TheCalculatorsHub

 Disclaimer: Results are estimates only.
 Always verify important calculations with a qualified professional before making decisions.
 Learn about our methodology.

-What Is the DNA Copy Number Calculator?
+What the DNA Copy Number Calculator Actually Does

-The DNA Copy Number Calculator determines the number of individual DNA molecules in a sample from the mass of DNA and the molecular weight of the target sequence, using Avogadro's number to convert between the macroscopic mass scale and the molecular count scale.
-Molecular biologists, qPCR specialists, and clinical scientists use it to figure out how many discrete DNA molecules are present in a measured quantity of DNA, which is essential for preparing absolute quantification standards, setting up stoichiometric reactions, and interpreting clinical copy number results.
-According to the MIQE guidelines for qPCR quantification, absolute quantification by copy number requires preparation of standard curves from materials with accurately known copy numbers, making the copy number calculation a foundational step in validated qPCR workflows.
+This tool determines the number of individual DNA molecules in a sample from the mass of DNA and the molecular weight of the target sequence, using Avogadro's number to convert between the macroscopic mass scale and the molecular count scale.
+Molecular biologists, qPCR specialists, and clinical scientists use it to figure out how many discrete DNA molecules are present in a measured quantity, essential for preparing absolute quantification standards, setting up stoichiometric reactions, and interpreting clinical copy number results.
+According to the MIQE guidelines for qPCR quantification, absolute quantification requires standard curves prepared from materials with accurately known copy numbers.

 How Copy Number Is Calculated

 The conversion from mass to molecule count follows three steps.
-First, convert the DNA mass from nanograms to grams (divide by 10 to the 9th).
-Second, calculate the molecular weight of the DNA molecule: for dsDNA, multiply the length in base pairs by 650 daltons per base pair; for ssDNA, multiply nucleotide count by 330 daltons; for RNA, multiply by 340 daltons.
-Third, apply Avogadro's number: copy number equals (mass in grams divided by molecular weight in grams per mole) times 6.022 times 10 to the 23rd molecules per mole.
+First, convert the DNA mass from nanograms to grams.
+Second, calculate the molecular weight: for dsDNA, multiply base pairs by 650 daltons per base pair; for ssDNA, multiply nucleotide count by 330 daltons; for RNA, multiply by 340 daltons.
+Third, apply Avogadro's number: copy number equals (mass in grams divided by molecular weight in grams per mole) times 6.022 x 1023 molecules per mole.
+The NCBI molecular biology calculation reference confirms 650 daltons per base pair as the standard average, introducing less than 2 percent error for most sequences.

 Copy Number by Molecule Type and Size